-A native of Santa Cruz, California, I live in the San Francisco Bay Area with my husband, our wonder poodle George, and Mr. Toes, the polydactyl cat.
+A native of Santa Cruz, California, I live in Reno, Nevada and the San Francisco Bay Area with my husband, our wonder poodle George, and Mr. Toes, the polydactyl cat.

 I hope to see you soon at a show, or contact me via firstname.lastname@example.org.